Genetic Testing for Breast Cancer

 Because the overall odds are so low, most experts recommend that only people with a heightened risk get tested for BRCA mutations.
 Likewise, insurance companies often only cover genetic counseling and testing for individuals who are at high risk.
 A person could be considered at high risk for BRCA mutations if they have a family history of:

-Multiple relatives on the same side of the family with breast cancer.
+- Multiple relatives on the same side of the family with breast cancer, particularly if they are first-degree relatives (mother, sister, daughter).

 There are also other gene mutations besides BRCA that could increase the risk of breast cancer.
 The most prominent of these is PALB2.
 As with BRCA1 and BRCA2, testing for other genetic mutations is recommended only if you are at high risk for that particular gene.